 There are a number of skills that makes a person smarter than others.
-In case of taking part in meetings with colleagues, the skills which are most significant are positive attitude, presentable appearance, confidence, the ability to tolerate criticism and acting positively and being helpful.
+In the case of taking part in meetings with colleagues, the skills which are most significant are a positive attitude, presentable appearance, confidence, the ability to tolerate criticism, and acting positively and being helpful.
 All these skills represent a smart personality of a person in a social environment.

 What are the possible effects of poor written communication skills at work?

-With poor written skills at workplaces, a person can face several issues like confusion or misunderstanding, struggle to adjust with other colleagues and seniors.
+With poor written skills in workplace, a person can face several issues like confusion or misunderstanding, and struggle to adjust with other colleagues and seniors.
 This may result in poor official performance and may lower the confidence of authority over the person.
 He or she might even lose his or her well-earned position in the office.

 What do you think will be the future impact of technology on communication in the workplace?

 Speaking about positive impacts; officials may need to move less than before to communicate with colleagues and seniors, meaning that the communication will be more mobile.
-People may do office works in a train station or during a flight through the internet.
+People may do office work in a train station or during a flight through the Internet.
 It will be faster and more beneficial for everyone and productivity will surely develop.

-On the flip side of the coin, personal relationship will become less practical and people will be more like a robot or machine than a human.
+On the flip side of the coin, personal relationships will become less practical and people will be more like a robot or machines than a human.
 This mechanical relation will seriously affect the overall relationship in a family.

 If you like the post, please put your comments below.
 You can also ask anything about IELTS Speaking.